Ishan-Kotian/Ishan-Kotian/README.md

 I'm a data enthusiast with a strong foundation in analytics and a keen interest in machine learning and natural language processing.
 My academic and professional experiences have equipped me with the skills to tackle complex data challenges and deliver actionable solutions.

-Here's your **Tech Stack section rewritten in clean, professional markdown** using normal text (no icons), suitable for a `README.md`, LinkedIn, or portfolio:

 ---

 ## 🚀 Tech Stack